-Resources for your work- not only for academics.
-It´s much easier to get such commitments before you sign up for a job in contrast to you already having accepted a position
+- Resources for your work- not only for academics.
+(What is the budget available for my research?
+Do I get a secretary?)
+It´s much easier to get such commitments before you sign up for a job in contrast to you already having accepted a position.

-Horizontal mobility: will I be stuck in a position or be able to learn broadly, work in different teams?
+- Horizontal mobility.
+(Will I be stuck in a position or be able to learn broadly, work in different teams/ departments?)

-Authorships.
-Can you publish?
-For jobs in academia: can you be corresponding author on projects you devised?
+- Authorships.
+(Can I publish my work?
+For jobs in academia: can I be corresponding author on projects you devised?)